 The school has facilities suitable for wheelchair access and a care suite located in The Crescent Building.
 Additional resources are allocated in accordance with needs.
-Please refer to the Single Equality Scheme.
+Please refer to protocol for pupils attending on crutches or using a wheel chair.

 Pupils with Medical needs